pratah/mailchimp-api/recruitment-assignment.md

 # Mailchimp API Documentation

-This documentation describes the Mailchimp API endpoints and operations used in the shell script.
+This documentation describes the Mailchimp API endpoints and operations used for Access Request and Erasure Request.

 ## Table of Contents